Virtualization-projects/rancher-labs-wiki/Developing-Docker-Machine.md

 2. Copy the resulting binary (docker-machine) to the path that was returned by `which docker-machine`.
 This path is likely /usr/local/bin.

-Now, rancher should user your version of docker-machine.
+Now, rancher should use your version of docker-machine.

 # Dynamically generated driver schemas